782618297/io_scene_scs/Prefab-Locators.md

 **Allowed Vehicles**

-Property defining type of vehicles that are able to enter AI traffic curves starting at this navigation point.
+Property defining type of vehicles that are suitable to enter AI traffic curves starting at this navigation point.
+AI cars will try to go into most suitable curve, but if there will be none, they can also use any other even if they are not allowed to.

 **Blinkers [Left Blinker|No Blinker|No Blinker (forced)|Right Blinker]**